Fritz Fabritius: German People's Community in Romania (1935-1938)

 Until 1938, the party remained divided.
-However, on 26 October 1938 when Germany's Special Representative in Romania, Edith von Coler, responded the problem was finally reconciled.
-Coler invited him and Helmut Wolff, Chairman of the People's Council for Transylvania, to her apartment to talk to the legation councilor Stelzer.
-Then on the next day, Coler invited Bonfert, Gust, and Hans Kaufmes, the regional farmer's leader, to the apartment of Artur Konradi who was regional group leader of the NSDAP's foreign organization in Romania.
-That evening, on 27 October, an agreement was concluded where Fabritius was affirmed as chairman of the organization, and the German People's Party was dissolved and incorporated into Volksgemeinschaft.
-Due to this unity, the new organization met in a massive rally on 6 November 1938 in Timișoara, with an attendance of 10,000, where he announced that the organization now disavowed autonomy but demanded some concessions from the Romanian government.
+However, on 26 October 1938, when Germany's Special Representative in Romania, Edith von Coler, responded, the problem was finally reconciled.
+Coler invited him and Helmut Wolff, Chairman of the People's Council for Transylvania, to her apartment to talk to the legation councillor Stelzer.
+Then on the next day, Coler invited Bonfert, Gust, and Hans Kaufmes, the regional farmer's leader, to the apartment of Artur Konradi, who was regional group leader of the NSDAP's foreign organisation in Romania.
+That evening, on 27 October, an agreement was concluded where Fabritius was affirmed as chairman of the organisation, and the German People's Party was dissolved and incorporated into Volksgemeinschaft.
+Due to this unity, the new organisation met in a massive rally on 6 November 1938 in Timișoara, with an attendance of 10,000, where he announced that the organisation now disavowed autonomy but demanded some concessions from the Romanian government.

-Eventually, on 15 December 1938, King of Romania Carol II founded the National Renaissance Front (Frontul Renașterii Naționale; FRN), and Volksgemeinschaft attempted to negotiate entry into the organization which was denied by the government which insisted on individual entry.
+Eventually, on 15 December 1938, King of Romania Carol II founded the National Renaissance Front (Frontul Renașterii Naționale; FRN), and Volksgemeinschaft attempted to negotiate entry into the organisation, which was denied by the government, which insisted on individual entry.
 Fabritius then resisted this, believing it was intended to divide the minority, despite pressure from the government.
 The group formally joined the FRN on 10 January 1939 alongside receiving state recognition.
-Fabritius was then recalled to Germany and was replaced by Wolfgang Bruckner and after a transitional period Andreas Schmidt because he did not have good relations with the regime of Carol and the fact that he had sought autonomy as opposed to unity.
+Fabritius was then recalled to Germany and was replaced by Wolfgang Bruckner and, after a transitional period, Andreas Schmidt, because he did not have good relations with the regime of Carol and the fact that he had sought autonomy as opposed to unity.

 Association of German Minorities in Europe (1939)

 In February 1939, Fabritius was elected Chairman of the Association of German Minorities in Europe (Verband der deutschen Minderheiten in Europa), succeeding Sudeten German Konrad Henlein.

 Early in July 1939, he gave a speech in Munich calling for a future German empire.
-This culminated in a report of a meeting on 13 July 1939 with Armand Călinescu, who accused him of forming paramilitary units who took an oath of allegiance to him and endorsing the expansion of Germany into Romania.
+This culminated in a report of a meeting on 13 July 1939 with Armand Călinescu, who accused him of forming paramilitary units that took an oath of allegiance to him and endorsing the expansion of Germany into Romania.
 Only the intervention of the plenipotentiary minister, Fabricius, prevented an indictment of Fabritius for high treason.
-Perhaps the most incriminating thing that he mentioned was Fabritius had adopted the unconstitutional title of Landesführer, which was viewed as reminiscent of "head of state".
+Perhaps the most incriminating thing that he mentioned was that Fabritius had adopted the unconstitutional title of Landesführer, which was viewed as reminiscent of "head of state".

-On 14 August 1939, Fabritius arrived in Berlin where he was informed that the Romanian government was preparing for his arrest, and he was ordered to stay in Germany as he was endangering Germany and Romania's relationship.
-In November 1939 he returned to Romania where he was criticized for his "spa stay" in Berlin, and then continued to resume his duties.
+On 14 August 1939, Fabritius arrived in Berlin, where he was informed that the Romanian government was preparing for his arrest, and he was ordered to stay in Germany as he was endangering Germany and Romania's relationship.
+In November 1939, he returned to Romania, where he was criticised for his "spa stay" in Berlin, and then continued to resume his duties.
 However, on 5 December 1939, a statement appeared in the press that Fabritius had resigned as Chairman of the German Party and of the Association of German Minorities in Europe.